bottlenoselabs/MSBuild.Extensions/README.md

 # common-cs

-Common code and MSBuild extensions for all C# projects at Bottlenose Labs.
+Common MSBuild extensions for all C# projects at Bottlenose Labs.

 ## Developers: How to use